Where Should I Publish My Content for the Best Results?

 I believe that giving away all your best content to other sites is a mistake, and here’s why.

 When you create expert content and put it on someone else’s site, what you are doing is building that website’s expertise, not yours.
-You are driving traffic and potential revenue away from your site and onto someone else’s.
+You drive traffic and potential revenue away from your site and onto someone else’s.

 I’m not downplaying the value that sharing content in other communities can have.
 But it’s not a solid SEO strategy (and it might not even be a good business strategy).